dev-master

 The useful thing a structure makes possible is ability to traverse it., (*11)

-Traversing is done by calling its public function trace($path, &$dataAccumulator)
+Traversing is done by calling its public function trace($path, &$dataAccumulator),

 where:

-is a string representing an API endpoint
+- path is a string representing an API endpoint

-is a passed-by-reference array that will be used by path processors
+- dataAccumulator is a passed-by-reference array that will be used by path processors to put information extracted

 from the path at each visited node., (*12)